Eduard-Konovka/feb101-course-task-api/README.md

 # Web server for a application of a basic online store

-A Web server for a single-page web application of a simple online store that allows you to select the necessary product from the proposed range in the right quantity with automatic calculation of the order amount.
+A web server for a single-page web application of a simple online store that allows you to select the necessary product from the proposed range in the right quantity with automatic calculation of the order amount.